 No Terms of Reference 1 Be the point of contact between the National School Games Organising Committee (NSGOC) and the Principal (school).
 2 Perform all necessary administrative duties and attend all briefings and / or meetings called for by the respective NSGOCs.
 3 Check, verify and keep updated the fixtures and schedules involving the school.
 4 Ensure: Accuracy of participants' particulars in the registration and that participants are not placed in the wrong division.
 All participants are adequately prepared for safe participation in the NSG in accordance with the Baseline Safety Acknowledgement Form.
 5 Check and comply with the hosting venue's Standard Operating Procedures (SOPs) and communicate all related the information to all the stakeholders associated with the participating schools.
 6 Make transport arrangements for the participants.
 7 Chaperone participants to and from the competition venue.
 TMs who are SAR need only chaperone their own child as Parent Chaperones are responsible for chaperoning their own children.
 8 Remain with the participants throughout the duration of play.
 9 Arrange for a replacement, in the event that they are not able to perform their duty during the entire competition duration.
 TMs who are SAR should contact the school for assistance in such situations.
 10 Cooperate with NSGOC & officials and abide by the rules and regulations of the competition to facilitate the smooth conduct of the competition and be a good role model for the participants.
 11 Submit participant / team list and other necessary documents when required.
 12 Manage the coaches, participants and spectators, if any, to ensure that they adhere to the General and sport-specific and rules and regulations Code of Conduct given in the rules and regulations.
-13 Perform the duty of care for the participants' safety and well-being including: 14 Contact the school immediately in the event of an injury or emergency.
+13 Perform the duty of care for the participants' safety and well-being including: Checking that participants are well enough to compete, Reminding students to remain hydrated.
+Having a first aid kit available.
+For long duration competitions where students will need to consume a meal, the SAR should ensure that students have sufficient time for their meal.
+14 Contact the school immediately in the event of an injury or emergency.